 \section{Conditioning under the quenched measure}

 In this section, we obtain the function $u^\theta$ mentioned in the statement of Theorem \ref{doob}, derive some of its properties and define the transformed kernel $\overline{\pi}^\theta$ also mentioned in Theorem \ref{doob}.
-Finally, having built the necessary machinery, we prove Theorem \ref{AequalsQ} and Theorem \ref{strong}.
+Finally, having built the necessary machinery, we prove Theorems \ref{AequalsQ} and \ref{strong}.